viamrobotics/docs/docs/services/motion/algorithms.md

 CBiRRT returns the first valid path that it finds.
 The CBiRRT algorithm Viam uses is based on the algorithm described in the paper [Manipulation Planning on Constraint Manifolds](https://www.ri.cmu.edu/pub_files/2009/5/berenson_dmitry_2009_2.pdf)

----
+## How the Motion Service applies these algorithms

-By default, Viam's motion planning library uses a hybrid approach.
+By default, Viam's motion planning library uses a hybrid approach:

 First, Viam runs RRT*-Connect for 1.5 seconds.
 If RRT*-Connect does not return a path, then Viam calls CBiRRT to attempt to find a path.
 CBiRRT takes a more incremental approach which often performs better in difficult, constrained scenarios.